ALib C++ Library

 4.1 Allowing Other Parts Of The Software To Access CLI Arguments

-Class CommandLine exposes field OptionArgsIgnored , that hold all CLI arguments that start with a hyphen '-' and are not recognized by OptionDecl .
+Class CommandLine exposes field OptionArgsIgnored, that hold all CLI arguments that start with a hyphen '-' and are not recognized by OptionDecl.
 A software might either generate an error if unrecognized options are left (just like the tutorial-sample of the previous chapter does), or pass this list to other parts and libraries that a software is using..

 With the use of camp ALib Configuration such use of CLI arguments outside of this camp already occurs: Configuration variables can be defined using CLI parameters the same as by using environment variables, configuration files or other data sources.
-Such use is still be possible, independent from the CLI interface.
+Such use is still be possible, independent of the CLI interface.

 The other way round, arguments may be removed from the internal list held by this class, prior to having this class processing the arguments!
 Note that this is a must for arguments that do not start with a hyphen (and are addressing other software parts), because such arguments would lead to "unknown command" errors.
-Such removal has to be done after the invocations of the various Define methods and prior to invoking CommandLine::ReadOptions .
+Such removal has to be done after the invocations of the various Define methods and prior to invoking CommandLine::ReadOptions.